-is the traditional Rescorla-Wagner (henceforth, RW) model (e.g., Rescorla & Wagner, 1972; Griffiths et al., 2011; Sobel et al., 2004). three key reasons.
-First, this model predicts that B should be treated equivalently across the BB and ISO conditions, which is a prediction that participants’ actual treatment of object B across these conditions.
-The reason the RW model predicts that participants should treat B equivalently across the BB and ISO trials is because the association between object B and the outcome was identical across both conditions; that is, B was shown to produce the effect (in combination with object A) twice in both conditions.
+Crucially, proponents of this perspective have argued that associative learning cannot underlie human causal reasoning.
+The associative-learning model that perhaps has received the most criticism is the traditional Rescorla-Wagner (henceforth, RW) model (e.g., Rescorla & Wagner, 1972; Griffiths et al., 2011; Sobel et al., 2004).
+This model has been challenged for three key reasons.
+First, this model predicts that B should be treated equivalently across the BB and ISO conditions, which is a prediction that does not match participants’ actual treatment of object B across these conditions.
+The reason the RW model predicts that participants should treat object B equivalently across the BB and ISO trials is because the association between object B and the outcome was identical across both conditions; that is, B was shown to produce the effect (in combination with object A) twice in both conditions.
 This model also only makes weighted adjustments to cues that are present, which B was not during the "A" phases in both the BB and ISO conditions.
 This means that because object B is absent during the A phases of the BB and ISO tasks, the RW model predicts that the associative strength between object B and the blicket effect should remain unchanged across the experimental trials in both conditions, and thus further predicts that participants should treat B equivalently across both conditions.
-Second, the RW model requires many learning trials for reliable associations to be established and used to make causal inferences.
+Second, for modestly set learning parameters the RW model requires many learning trials for reliable associations to be established and used to make causal inferences.
 In contrast, in the studies cited above participants engaged in BB (and ISO) reasoning based on only a handful of learning trials.
-Finally, the RW modeldoes not naturally .
+Finally, the RW model, unlike Bayesian inference, does not naturally base-rate information, to which children have been shown to be sensitive (e.g., Sobel et al., 2004).